Israel, Hamas reach deal to extend Gaza cease-fire for seventh day despite violence in Jerusalem, West Bank

 "These are apparently Hamas operatives, who speak here with two voices — one voice of a so-called cease-fire and a second voice of terror," Gavir told reporters at the scene of the attack, according to BBC News.
 Police said the two gunmen were killed by Israeli soldiers at the scene.

-In a statement later Thursday, Hamas appeared to at least support the attack, if not claim responsibility for it, saying: "As we mourn our martyrs, we confirm that this operation came as a natural response to the unprecedented occupation crimes" of Israel, referring to the paused military operation in Gaza, the killing of two children in the West Bank on Wednesday and what the group called the "widespread violations that our prisoners are exposed to" in Israeli prisons.
+In statements later Thursday, Hamas and its armed wing, the al-Qassam Brigades, claimed responsibility for the attack, calling it "a natural response to the unprecedented occupation crimes" of Israel, referring to the paused military operation in Gaza, the killing of two children in the West Bank on Wednesday and what the group called the "widespread violations that our prisoners are exposed to" in Israeli prisons.

+Netanyahu, speaking later Thursday after a meeting with visiting U.S. Secretary of State Antony Blinken, said the attack was carried out by "the same Hamas that perpetrated the terrible massacre on October 7th and the same Hamas that is trying to murder us everywhere."

+He said he'd told Blinken that he had "sworn to eliminate Hamas," and "nothing will stop us.
+We will continue this war until we achieve the three goals: Freeing all of our hostages, completely eliminating Hamas and ensuring that no threat like this will ever come from Gaza again."

-Just hours earlier, Majed Al-Ansari, the spokesperson for Qatar's foreign ministry, said in a statement that the cease-fire between Israel and Hamas would continue for at least one more day under the same parameters established last week, which would sees Hamas free another group of hostages and Israel release another group of Palestinian prisoners.
+Just hours earlier, Majed Al-Ansari, the spokesperson for Qatar's foreign ministry, said in a statement that the cease-fire between Israel and Hamas would continue for at least one more day under the same parameters established last week, which would see Hamas free another group of hostages and Israel release another group of Palestinian prisoners on Thursday.
 Several hundred more humanitarian aid trucks would also be allowed to enter Gaza during the extended truce.

 In a post to social media Thursday morning, Israel Defense Forces (IDF) wrote that, given ongoing mediation efforts towards the potential release of more Hamas-held hostages, the "operational pause" in the fighting in Gaza would continue.